Murtu1609/TerraformAzureHub/README.md

 https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-openvpn-clients

 # CSV Files description
-download the csvfiles.zip file from this page and edit the csv files as per your requirements
+download the csvfiles.zip file and edit the csv files as per your requirements

 1) The sgrules.csv file